ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 # 3. Code is in the wrong order

 These types of errors are usually caused by [not setting up your R session correctly](https://ubc-library-rc.github.io/Beginner_R_Part1/content/about_R.html) before doing data analysis.
-This is often associated with troubleshooting code, where bunch of packages and new files get created, so the code works, but after starting a new R session, those seemingly unimportant pieces or parts of code that are in the wrong order cause problems.
+This is often associated with troubleshooting code, when a bunch of packages and new files can get created.
+The code may work after troubleshooting, but after starting a new R session those seemingly unimportant pieces or parts of code that are in the wrong order cause problems.

 **If your code works, then you go back to it and get an error, this is probably the type of error you are encountering.**